SurbhimJaiswal/android-intent-sharing/README.md

 ## Intent extras

-The following extras can be set on the intent to set the metadata of the uploaded track (all expcept the first need to be prefixed with `com.soundcloud.android.extra`)
+The following extras can be set on the intent to set the metadata of the uploaded track (all except the first need to be prefixed with `com.soundcloud.android.extra`)

   * android.intent.extra.STREAM (`android.net.Uri`) - the audio data to be
   uploaded (needs to have the `file` schema)